karatelabs/karate/karate-core/README.md

 ```

 ### `near()`
 The typical reason why you would need `near()` is because an `<input>` field may either be on the right or below the label depending on whether the "container" element had enough width to fit both on the same horizontal line.
-Of course this can be used if the element you are seeking is diagonally offset from the [locator](#locators) you have.
+Of course this can be useful if the element you are seeking is diagonally offset from the [locator](#locators) you have.

 ```cucumber
  * near('{}Go to Page One').click()